-Flights Delayed At LaGuardia, Other Airports As Workers Call In Sick Amid Shutdown
+Flights Delayed At LaGuardia, Newark Airports As Workers Call In Sick Amid Shutdown

 Travelers can monitor can air traffic delays on a map at the FAA's website.
 The FAA suggested travelers check with airline carriers for more information.

 As the government shutdown has stretched on for more than 34 days, many air traffic controllers and transportation security officers have been working without pay.
-That can increase stress on those who do these jobs, says Dr. Erin Bowen, an expert in aviation psychology at Embry-Riddle Aeronautical University.
+That can increase stress on those who do these jobs, says Erin Bowen, an expert in aviation psychology at Embry-Riddle Aeronautical University.

 "The longer this continues — the longer you have folks who are mandatory employees coming in but not receiving a paycheck to do the job you're asking them to do, the more stress they're under," she told NPR.